rocky-linux/documentation/docs/gemstones/git/git_pull_vs_git_fetch.md

 ## Conclusion

 Understanding the distinctions between `git fetch` and `git pull` is vital for effective Git workflow management.
-It is important to choose the right command based on your requirements when working or colloborating via version control systems like github, git, gitlab, gitea and so on.
+Choosing the right command based on your requirements is important when working or collaborating via version control systems like GitHub, GitLab, Gitea, etc.